 When my flight was ready to board, we said our goodbyes, and I joined the plane full of drunken Giants’ fans.
 The good news was they all looked like they were ready to sleep.
 I had a window seat and surprisingly fell asleep for a few hours.

 For no particular reason I woke up and looked out the window.
 We were circling over the city at a safe distance in the sky, waiting for clearance to land at the busy airport; all the delayed flights seemed to be arriving at the same time (I found out later).
 I remember thanking God that I had woken up to experience the surreal pre-dawn sky: It seemed that I could see forever, clearly; not even a whisper of a cloud hung in the sky.
 The water was still.
 It felt like the Universe was holding its breath.
 I thought I could see the Statue of Liberty in the New York Harbor, and off to the side, two towers jutting out above the rest.
 I wanted to nudge awake the person next to me to confirm what I was seeing.
-Instead, I worked at burning the image in mind, knowing I wouldn’t want to forget the beautiful sight to which I was privy.
+Instead, I worked at burning the image in my mind, knowing I wouldn’t want to forget the beautiful sight to which I was privy.

 The magical moment vanished as soon as the captain announced our descent.
 Passengers woke up; the flight attendants pushed chairs and tables back into position.
 By the time I looked out the window again, the sun was shining on the City.